gloveboxes/altair_8800_docs/docs/start/programming/06-Front-panel-programming.md

 1. To exit the CPU monitor, select **Ctrl+M**.

-## The List extended virtual front panel command
+## The List virtual front panel command

 This is an extended Altair front panel command.